munrocreations/own-it-quick/README.md

 <h2 id="admin">Administrator Setup</h2>

+For the initial setup of ownCloud, you perform three important procedures
-- install and configure an ownCloud server
+- <a href="#install>Install and Configure</a> an ownCloud server.
-- enable users to connect to the ownCloud server
+- <a href="#connect>Enable Users to Connect</a> to the ownCloud server.
-- add a user account
+- <a href="#account>add a user account</a>.

-<h3 id="install">Install and Configure</h3>
+<h3 id="install">Install and Configure an ownCloud Server</h3>

-To perform a quick installation of the ownCloud Server streamline the installation process, consider installing the docker version.
-This version provide the chance to experiment in a test environment and take full advantage of the product.
+To quickly installation and configure the ownCloud Server, consider installing the docker version.
+The docker version provide the chance to experiment in a test environment to if it fits the needs of your organization.
  For information about docker

 Start by downloading the [ownCloud server image](https://hub.docker.com/r/owncloud/server/) to your local system.
 ![docker](Graphics\docker-image.jpg)